Mário de Andrade: The Modern Art Week

 After the poems were completed, Andrade wrote what he called an "Extremely Interesting Preface", in an attempt to explain in hindsight the poems' theoretical context (though Bruce Dean Willis has suggested that the theories of the preface have more to do with his later work than with Paulicéia).
 The preface is self-deprecating ("This preface—although interesting—useless") but ambitious, presenting a theory not just of poetry but of the aesthetics of language, in order to explain the innovations of his new poems.
 Andrade explains their tangle of language in musical terms:

 He makes a distinction, however, between language and music, in that "words are not fused like notes; rather they are shuffled together, and they become incomprehensible."
 However, as Willis has pointed out, there is a pessimism to the preface; in one of its key passages, it compares poetry to the submerged riches of El Dorado, which can never be recovered.

-In 1922, while preparing Paulicéia Desvairada for publication, Andrade collaborated with Malfatti and Oswald de Andrade in creating a single event that would introduce their work to the wider public: the Semana de Arte Moderna (Week of Modern Art).
+In 1922, while preparing Paulicéia Desvairada for publication, Andrade collaborated with Malfatti and Oswald de Andrade in creating a single event that would introduce their work to the wider public: the Semana de Arte Moderna (Modern Art Week).
 The Semana included exhibitions of paintings by Malfatti and other artists, readings, and lectures on art, music, and literature.
 Andrade was the chief organizer and the central figure in the event, which was greeted with skepticism but was well-attended.
 He gave lectures on both the principles of modernism and his work in Brazilian folk music, and read his "Extremely Interesting Preface."
 As the climactic event of the Semana, he read from Paulicéia Desvairada.
 The poems' use of free verse and colloquial São Paulo expressions, though related to European modernist poems of the same period, were entirely new to Brazilians.
 The reading was accompanied by persistent jeers, but Andrade persevered, and later discovered that a large part of the audience found it transformative.
 It has been cited frequently as the seminal event in modern Brazilian literature.

 The Group of Five continued working together in the 1920s, during which their reputations solidified and hostility to their work gradually diminished, but eventually the group split apart; Andrade and Oswald de Andrade had a serious (and public) falling-out in 1929.
-New groups were formed out of the splinters of the original, and in the end many different modernist movements could trace their origins to the Week of Modern Art.
+New groups were formed out of the splinters of the original, and in the end many different modernist movements could trace their origins to the Modern Art Week.